bradsimpson213/Mello/README.md

 # MELLO - The Zen Trello Clone
 Why does going through your to do lists have to be so painful?
 With Mello it isn't!
-A Zen inspired progress tracker allows you to relax and mindfully evalute your progress, and thoughtfully plan your future!
+A Zen inspired Kanban board allows you to relax and mindfully evalute your progress, and thoughtfully plan your future!

 ## MVP
 - Boards